 Once the water system in your property is compliant, it needs to stay that way.
 Full compliance is only achieved by implementing a regime of checks and balances, including, but not limited to, temperature monitoring, flushing of outlets that are not regularly utilised and regular checks on any tanks to ensure cleanliness and temperature compliance.

-Administering the Legionella risk management process
+Administering the Legionella risk assessment and management process

 You may choose to carry out and maintain records in a hard-copy format for one or two properties.
-As long as you keep your paperwork up to date, have programmed in your regular checks, balances and reviews, especially if you have undertaken any remedial works or changes to either the building or the water systems, you will be fine.
+As long as you keep your paperwork up to date, have programmed in your regular checks, balances and reviews, especially if you have undertaken any remedial works or changes to either the building or the water system, you will be fine.
 You’ll have a record of your risk management and be able to evidence it.

 If you’re managing multiple buildings or sites, you should consider a software package, simply because it will make your life much easier.